gemfire/gemfire-developer-website/content/blog/gemfire-write-behind-event-handling-with-spring-jpa/index.md

    - *EnableAutoConfiguration:* Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.

-We also added some Spring Boot Data Geode annotations to customize the behavior of our VMware GemFire *Cache*.
+We also added some Spring Boot for VMware GemFire annotations to customize the behavior of our VMware GemFire *Cache*.

-   - *EnableLogging:* Tells Spring Boot Data Geode to configure and enable VMware GemFire system logging.
+   - *EnableLogging:* Tells Spring Boot for VMware GemFire to configure and enable VMware GemFire system logging.

-   - *CacheServerApplication:* Tells Spring Boot Data Geode to enable an embedded VMware GemFire *CacheServer* instance.
+   - *CacheServerApplication:* Tells Spring Boot for VMware GemFire to enable an embedded VMware GemFire *CacheServer* instance.
 Moreover, this also implies an embedded peer *Cache* must exist and, therefore, will be configured, constructed, and initialized as a Spring bean in the application context.

 ### Running the Application